 Where to Plant Roses

 - Choose a site with full sun.
-Six hours or more of sun is recommended.
-There are some roses that will be perfectly happy in partial shade, but most roses bloom their best if they are in a spot that gets sun all day.
+Six hours or more of the sun is recommended.
+Some roses will be perfectly happy in partial shade, but most roses bloom their best if they are in a spot that gets sun all day.
 The exception to this rule of thumb would be when roses are grown in areas with extremely hot growing seasons and limited water.
 In that case, your roses will appreciate the relief offered by some afternoon shade.

-- Roses are not terribly fussy about soil, but since they are heavy feeders, a rich loam would be ideal.
+- Roses are not fussy about soil, but since they are heavy feeders, a rich loam would be ideal.
 The soil pH can be slightly acidic to neutral (5.5 to 7.0).
 It is usually advisable to work in several inches of organic matter, especially if you have poor soil or heavy clay,

 - Make sure the soil you plant your roses in has good drainage.
 Roses need regular deep watering, but their roots will rot if left to sit for days in wet soil.